-Using the correct control measures is vital including the method used to clean daily spills.
+Using the correct control measures is vital, including the method used to clean daily spills.
 Knowing which solution is best can be challenging.
-A business needs a solution that will do the job properly but is also cost-effective.
+A business needs a clean supply that will do the job properly but is also cost-effective

 Industrial Blue Paper Rolls